 At the finish of the 2006 Furnace Creek 508 42 hours 59 minutes later

 Scarlet was so stiff and so light she was a natural on Fargo Street.
 Annually, Fargo Street comes alive for an underground event named simply the Fargo Street Hill Climb.
 All sorts of contraptions can be seen there.
 If the bikes were to be rated by creativity there would be a significant challenge picking a winner.
 I did the climb on a non-event day and “zipped” up the 34% grade.
+Yes, 34%!

 Next to go was Candy my Cannondale CAAD9.
 Another one of the stiff and lightweight type of bikes.
 Candy was an all Aluminum frame with a carbon fork and had her specific purpose– she was the crit bike.
 In 2008, I raced 30 races of the crit and road race variety.
 Candy was “disposable” – as they say about Aluminum frames in bike racing.

 I also found that Candy could do other things than just go around in circles in a four-corner crit.
 She could handle a little light dirt too.
-On a beautiful spring day, Easter Sunday to be exact, Candy climbed and climbed on road and dirt (mainly fireroads), doing some Rough Riding along the way.
+On a beautiful spring day, Easter Sunday to be exact, Candy and I climbed on road and dirt (mainly fireroads), doing some Rough Riding along the way.
 We saw lots of MTB riders that day and here I was on my road bike.
 Eventually we reached the summit of Santiago Peak at 5,700 feet (1737 meters) in Orange County a 12 mile 4,000+ ft climb.
 I learned that Candy wasn’t one-dimensional – she just needed the right shoes– 28 tires in this case.
 It’s important to note that many of today’s carbon wonder bikes won’t allow a 28 tire in the wheel well.
 Carbon frame manufacturers are missing the boat riding road bikes on dirt has been a thing since the days of steel bikes.

 Next girl to leave was Chloe my Cervelo Carbon Soloist.
 This was a bitter-sweet decision.
 The sale of Scarlet and Candy funded the purchase of Felicia.
 I hadn’t been riding either Scarlet or Candy, so I justified the sale by consolidating the two into Felicia.
-But Chloe– oh Chloe was sacrificed so that I could upgrade from riding Power Tap hubs to an SRM crank.
+But Chloe– oh Chloe was sacrificed so that I could upgrade from riding Power Tap hubs to an SRM crankset power meter.
 Chloe was a really tough decision.
 A complete bike for a crankset?
 WTF?
 She and I had raced Race Across America in 2007 and various other Ultra races.
 We even did some crits together.
-Here I am sprinting and winning a Prime.
 In the end, I was comfortable with my decision and moved on.
 But I confess to you that I still miss her.
-There’s also a little part of me that says…”years from now you are going to regret selling the bike you raced on across America”.
+There’s also a little part of me that says…”years from now you are going to regret selling the bike you raced across America”.

 My first fixed gear bike was a Pinarello Aluminum track bike, Penny.
-She got her name from Money Penny from the James Bond movies and a little from Penny from the television series Lost.
+She got her name from Money Penny from the James Bond movies and a little from Penny from the television series Lost and obviously from Pinarello.